openshift/windows-machine-config-operator/README.md

 #### Removing BYOH Windows instances
 BYOH instances that are attached to the cluster as a node can be removed by deleting the instance's entry in the ConfigMap.
-This process will revert instances back to the state they were in before, barring any logs and container runtime artifacts.
+This process makes a best effort to revert instances back to the state they were in before, barring any logs and container runtime artifacts.

 In order for an instance to be cleanly removed, it must be accessible with the current private key provided to WMCO.